Markomrnkvc/Image_colorization/README.md

 #### Using the code

-1.for the easiest way to use the code navigate to the /src folder within the repo
+###### for the easiest way to use the code navigate to the /src folder within the repo

+The code uses argparse parsing to start different Functions and methods or to choose between the datasets
+- "--mode": choose between the modes: training (training the network) colorization (colorizing an example image) live (using colorizing on your webcam) diashow (colorizing images saved on a folder on your PC)
+- "dataset": choose between [CIFAR10,Imagenette]
+                you will need to choose a dataset for the modes: training, colorization, live
+- "problem": choose between the type of problem [regression, classification] the code has different networks which color images using regression or classification (classification works better ;) )
+- "folder": input the folder your images are saved in you will need this argument for mode diashow

 From there you can start running the notebooks in Jupyter Lab, via the url they provide you in the console.